-These delicious little Soft Triple Chocolate Cookies are almost like a little brownie…they have a deep, satisfying flavor, thanks to the brown sugar in the recipe.
-The dough freezes very well too.
+These delicious Chocolate Chunk and Pecan Cookies are almost brownie-like with their deep, satisfying flavor thanks to the brown sugar in the recipe.
+This dough freezes well too.

 Jump to: